-Ophelia Name Meaning: Origins and Significance
+Ophelia Name Meaning: Origins & Significance

-Ophelia Name Origin and Meaning
+Ophelia Name Origin & Meaning

-The name Ophelia comes from the ancient Greek word “ōphéleia” (ὠφέλεια), which means “aid” or “benefit.”
+The name Ophelia comes from the ancient Greek word “ōphéleia” (ὠφέλεια), whiich means “aid” or “benefit.”
 This name was a rare name in ancient Greece, but it was rediscovered or recreated by Jacopo Sannazaro in the 15th century for his poem “Arcadia.”

-Ophelia in Literature and Media
+Ophelia in Literature & Media

 Popularity of the Name Ophelia

 According to BabyCenter user data, Ophelia ranked #230 in popularity for baby girl names in 2023, up 9 spots from the previous year.
 In the United States, it was given to 269 baby girls in 2022, making it the 1,693rd most popular name.
-In Canada, it was given to 28 baby girls in 2021, and in the UK, it was given to 18 baby girls in 2020.
+In Canada, it was given to 28 baby girls in 2021, & in the UK, it was given to 18 baby girls in 2020.

 While Ophelia may still be considered a rare name, it has gained some popularity thanks to cultural references.
-For example, the name Ophelia was used in the hit song “Ophelia” by The Lumineers, and it is also the name of a character in the popular video game “League of Legends.”
+For example, the name Ophelia was used in the hit song “Ophelia” by The Lumineers, & it is also the name of a character in the popular video game “League of Legends.”

 Famous People Named Ophelia